 In just a few short weeks, Mizuno was able to make its all-hands team meetings more inclusive and engaging.
 Panopto helped bring the entire company together by making every member of the Mizuno team feel as though there were right there in the room.
 Now, as the company looks to video to support and scale an even wider range of communications and training activities, Panopto’s easy-to-use video platform has proven to be a smart investment for Mizuno.

 More and more, employees are requesting greater transparency from the companies they work for.
-A Forbes poll found that 71% of employees felt that managers don’t spend enough ...Read Article
+A recent poll showed that 71% of employees felt that managers ...Read Article

 Hoping to improve internal communication and education, this worldwide leader in financial markets technology adopted Panopto in 2010.
 In short order, Panopto has become a ...Read Article